 IP and Biopharma:

-When we think about prescription medicines, we often see just the final product – a small pill, a vial of liquid, or an autoinjector.
-What remains invisible is the complex journey of problem-solving, setbacks, and innovations that transformed a promising molecule, itself a needle in a haystack, into an effective treatment.
-This journey happens thanks to investment secured by patents – and not just the patent on the original active ingredient, but also on each invention that solved a problem along the way.
+When we think about prescription medicines, we often see only the final product: a small pill, a vial of liquid, or an autoinjector.
+What remains invisible is the long journey of problem-solving, inevitable setbacks, and further innovation that turns a promising molecule into a medicine patients can actually use.

 Pharmaceutical "Patent Thickets"